-I am feeling sad and happy at the same time now.
-Sad that I am away from my place of refuge that has taught me to value life and the people dear to you.
+Now, I am feeling sad and happy at the same time.
+Sad that I am away from my place of refuge.
+The place that has taught me to value life and the people dear to me.
 Happy that I can explore new places and experience different cultures while staying here in Europe.

 With what I can earn here, I pray that the goals I have set for myself will come into fruition in just a year or two.
-Also, I’m ecstatic to finally be able to achieve one of my dreams-to travel the world.
+Also, I’m ecstatic to finally be able to achieve one of my dreams- to travel the world.
+I have my bucketlist waiting to be ticked off, and I’m ready to start that adventure!
 With enough money, I’m sure it will definitely happen in due time.
 Oh, there are lots of places I want to see!
 That’s why I chose to stay here in Ireland.

 It’s beginning to look a lot like Christmas and our almost twenty years Christmas tree is up!
 We’ve had this tree since I was in grade school and yet it still is standing tall at eight feet.
 Look at the base of the tree, it’s wrapped with tape to so it stabilizes.
 I actually wanted to buy the tree myself from my hard earned money, back when I thought that I’ll be in Ireland in the month September.
 I know there are cheap ones that can be bought online, but it never did happen.
 I’m still here in the month of November!
 Still here!
 The family is struggling financially, so we utilized this old but extravagant tree for another holiday season.
 There’s always a next time!
 I’ll make sure that next year, I’m personally going to buy it when I’m on my vacation.